ilikeadodachacha/AMNE_RE_Finder/README.md

 To run this app locally:

+1. Clone repo and run npm install
-1. Get a gMaps api key at https://developers.google.com/maps/documentation/javascript/get-api-key
+2. Get a gMaps api key at https://developers.google.com/maps/documentation/javascript/get-api-key
-2. Enable the following 3 API's for your key:
+3. Enable the following 3 API's for your key:
     - Google Maps Geocoding API
     - Google Places API Web Service
     - Google Maps Distance Matrix
-3. Create a .env file using .env.example as guideline and paste your google API key under "GMAPS_API_KEY"
+4. Create a .env file using .env.example as guideline and paste your google API key under "GMAPS_API_KEY"
-4. Open 2 terminal instances from the root of this project:
+5. Open 2 terminal instances from the root of this project:
     - in one run the command "npm start"
     - in the other run "node ./nodeServer/server.js"
-5. You can now access the project at http://localhost:8080
+6. You can now access the project at http://localhost:8080

 General flow: